Labelled partitions in action: recombination, selection, mutation, and more: The case of single-crossover

 With this, Eq.~\eqref{psirecoeq} can be rewritten as

 where we abbreviated $\varrho_{\{C_i,D_i\}}^{}$ as $\varrho_i^{}$.

 It is clear that under the assumption of single-crossover, the gLPP takes values in the labelled \emph{interval} partitions of $S$.
-The aforementioned reformulation of the gLPP relies on the following bijection between labelled interval partitions, and labellings of the sites by elements of $\widetilde E \defeq E \cup \{\Delta\}$, which is illustrated in Fig.~\ref{fig:illustration_of_encoding}.
-Here, the new symbol $\Delta$ is used to encode the block structure.
+The aforementioned reformulation of the gLPP relies on a bijection between labelled interval partitions and labellings of the sites by elements of $\widetilde E \defeq E \cup \{\Delta\}$, given in Definition~\ref{def:bijection} and illustrated in Fig.~\ref{fig:illustration_of_encoding}; the new symbol $\Delta$ encodes the block structure.